 Tools and offered services are presented in more details in Section 3 of the Guide for Applicants.

 At the end of the initiative, each participating city will have:

 - Developed and started implementing a strategy and action plan to move towards digital transformation.
 This will include tangible, achievable and measurable steps to be taken in the short, medium and long term;

 - Built a community of local stakeholders willing to engage in the digital transformation process;

 - Gained exposure at a European level and established itself as a beacon for the transformative power of digitalisation;

 - Built a network of European peers and partners able to offer mutual support and advice in the future.

-The Digital Cities Challenge initiative is led by Technopolis Group in cooperation with CARSA, Roland Berger and WAAT.
+The Digital Cities Challenge is an initiative of the European Commission, the Directorate General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) and is led by Technopolis Group in cooperation with CARSA, Roland Berger and WAAT.

 The team to be providing the advisory services will be tailored to your Expression of Interest i.e. put together on a case by case basis and expertise will be sought within or outside the current consortium in order to deliver the team (of three experts and one analyst, in total four people) meeting the requirements listed below.